anilmurty/fosstr/README.md

 ## Access Token

-[star-history.com](https://star-history.com) uses GitHub API to retrieve repository metadata.
+[Fosstr](http://fosstr.io/) uses GitHub API to retrieve repository metadata.
 When user exceed the rate [limit of unauthenticated requests](https://developer.github.com/v3/#rate-limiting).
 Star history will need your personal access token to unlimit it.

-If you don't already have one, [create one](https://github.com/settings/tokens/new), and add to star-history (no scope to your personal data is needed)
+If you don't already have one, [create one](https://github.com/settings/tokens/new), and add to Fosstr (no scope to your personal data is needed)

 ## Develop